DrakerDG/RMC-TRACER/README.md

 This project is based on the real RMC-TRACER robot by @takumi_fc3s.
 I used the original 3D design of the robot's body model, including the chassis, battery holder, and cover.
 I modeled the hardware in Blender—the motors, PCBs, and their components—taking care to keep the model mesh as simple as possible while still capturing the details of the real robot.

-## Webots World Structure

-The simulation is built around a complete Webots world that combines **functional separation** and **visual realism**.
-Each component has a specific responsibility, allowing clean interaction between control logic, visualization, and timing.

 ![World Overview](docs/images/Renders/Blender/Blender01.png)
 *Optimized 3D design mesh.*